jlamsens/opensysadmins/docs/howtos/password-recovery-cisco2960/index.md

 ## IOS

 === "Step1"
-    A this point, there is no startup configuration file (only a backup startup configuration file, if chosen).
+    At this point, there is no startup configuration file (only a backup startup configuration file, if chosen).
 Enter "no" at the initial configuration setup prompt and change to privileged exec mode.

     ``` title='' hl_lines="0"
             --- System Configuration Dialog ---